 If you qualify for a refinance, not only will you be able to stay in the home, you might be able to:

-(To learn more about refinancing a mortgage loan, see Refinancing Your Mortgage in Today's Market.)
+(To learn more about refinancing a mortgage loan, see Is Now a Good Time to Refinance My Home Mortgage?)

 If you want to assume the loan, generally you should contact the lender or loan servicer to find out if you're eligible.
 But because you're facing imminent foreclosure, it is recommended that you seek the assistance of a qualified foreclosure attorney for legal advice about your particular situation as soon as possible.
 A lawyer can tell you whether the law allows you to assume the loan, help you explore loss mitigation options, and fight the foreclosure in court, if necessary.